harsh0194/Active-Directory-Administration/README.md

 Active Directory Administration

-1)	Manage Users
+Active Directory Lab:

+•Managed Users: Added a few new users in AD through Powershell and GUI.

-3) Manage Groups and other organizational units
+•Managed Groups and other organizational units: Create New Security Groups and add new users to it.

-5) Manage Group Policy objects
+•Managed Group Policy objects: Duplicated the group policy Logon Banner, renamed it, and modified it to work for the new Users OU.

-7) Add and remove computers to the domain.
+•Added and removed computers to the domain.